 Old fan outlets may need to be filled with bricks or concrete blocks and sealed from both the inside and outside.

 You can fill in cracks using cements or hard-setting fillers.
-These will work around electrical fittings on walls and ceilings and at ceiling-to-wall joists too.
-If there is a a large crack in your wall, you may need to check whether there's not an underlying problem.
+These will work around electrical fittings on walls and ceilings and at ceiling-to-wall joists.
+If there is a large crack in your wall, you may need to check if there’s an underlying problem.
 Consider consulting a surveyor or builder to see what caused the crack in the first place.